SolekeriNitishkumar/URLShortenerProject/README.md

 Setup and Execution Instructions
 ---------------------------------
-1. Clone the Repository or Download the Zip file from github using " git clone <repository_url>"
+1. Clone the Repository from github using " git clone <repository_url>" or Download the Zip file.
-2. Navigate to "shortend_url" Directory in any code editor ( Preferred Visual Studio Code)
+2. Navigate to "shortend_url" Directory in any code editor ( Preferred Visual Studio Code).
-3. Install the Dependencies if Prerequisites are not installed using "pip install django djangorestframework" (Ignore if already installed)
+3. Install the Dependencies if Prerequisites are not installed using "pip install django djangorestframework" (Ignore if already installed).
 4. Apply DB Migrations using below command in terminal
    - py manage.py makemigrations
    - python manage.py migrate